saturnlighting/literature-review/README.md

 # Discussion

-The scientific literature on the intersections of active travel and lighting is spread across several disciplines such as transportation, public health, road safety, criminology, studies of social inequalities, and engineering and technology.
+The scientific literature on the intersections of cycling and lighting is spread across several disciplines such as transportation, public health, road safety, criminology, studies of social inequalities, and engineering and technology.

-**To what extent does darkness influence active travel behaviour?**
+**To what extent does darkness influence cycling behaviour?**

-The positive results obtained in studies looking at the association between active travel uptake and street lighting show the importance of light conditions as a policy measure to encourage active travel in the dark.
-Lighting conditions improvements not only may increase active trips in general, but also the inclusivity of these modes, since, as has been demonstrated, street lighting will benefit more certain sectors of society such as women, children, the elderly, and certain disadvantaged groups
+The positive results obtained in studies looking at the association between cycling uptake and street lighting show the importance of light conditions as a policy measure to encourage cycling in the dark.
+Lighting conditions improvements not only may increase cycling trips in general, but also the inclusivity on cycling, since, as has been demonstrated, street lighting will benefit more certain sectors of society such as women, children, the elderly, and certain disadvantaged groups.

-**To what degree does darkness increase the risk of road collision among active travellers?**
+**To what degree does darkness increase the risk of road collision among cyclists?**

-**To what extent does darkness increase the risk of being a victim of crime among active travellers?**
+**To what extent does darkness increase the risk of being a victim of crime among cyclists?**

-**Is the association between active travel and darkness the same between different groups?**
+**Is the association between cycling and darkness the same between different groups?**

-**What type of road lighting is the most suitable for active travel to increase and be safer?**
+**What type of road lighting is the most suitable for cycling to increase and be safer?**

 What do we know so far on the topic?
 What are the research gaps?
 What